wearefuturegov/march-hack-day/README.md

 # March 2021 FG hack day app

+A [Next.js](https://nextjs.org/) app with [Prisma](https://www.prisma.io/).
+It follows Rails-like CRUD patterns for familiarity.

 ## Developing

+You need Node and npm installed.

 ```
 npm i
 npx prisma generate
 npm run dev
 ```

+It will be on `localhost:3000`.

 ## Deploying it